 - QTc prolongation

-- Increased risk of cardiac complications or death in patients with heart disease
+- Increased risk of cardiac complications or death in people with heart disease

 - Diarrhea